BUDGET$2.3M

 Collection Trajectory

 The box office journey for Hate Story 2 has culminated in a worldwide gross of approximately $4.6M.
 This figure represents the total theatrical footprint, reflecting a Return on Investment (ROI) of 100%.
-While the film found its footing, the margins suggest a moderate transition from theatrical exhibition to overall profitability, likely relying on secondary revenue streams.
+The box office returns point to a steady but unspectacular run, with the film performing adequately within its genre expectations.

 Profitability & Verdict

 Analyzing the multiplier effect and market sentiment, Hate Story 2 navigated the competitive landscape with an audience reception score of 4.4/10.
 When weighing the production costs against the global returns, Hate Story 2 is effectively categorized as a Hit.
-A solid success that demonstrates effective resource allocation and content-market fit.
+This performance validates the commercial viability of the genre and the star power involved.

 Comparables